Finding the True Frequent Itemsets

-In order to compute upper bounds to $\VC(\range(\mathcal{B}))$ and $\EVC(\range(\mathcal{B}),\Ds)$ we can solve slightly modified SUKPs associated to $\mathcal{F}$ with the additional constraint that the optimal solution, which is a collection of itemsets, must be a maximal antichain.
+In order to compute upper bounds to $\VC(\range(\mathcal{B}))$ and $\EVC(\range(\mathcal{B}),\Ds)$ we can solve slightly modified SUKPs associated to $\mathcal{F}$ with the additional constraint that the optimal solution, which is a collection of itemsets, \emph{must be a maximal antichain}.
+Lemma~\ref{lem:sukpevc} still holds even for the solutions of these modified SUKPs.
 Using these bounds in Thms.~\ref{thm:eapprox} and~\ref{thm:eapproxempir}, we compute an $\varepsilon_2$ such that, with probability at least $1-\delta_2$, $\Ds$ is an $\varepsilon_2$-approximation to $(\range(\mathcal{B}),\prob)$.
-The method returns the collection of itemsets $\FI(\Ds,\Itm,\theta+\varepsilon_2)$, and we prove that the probability that this collection contains any itemset not in TFI's is at most $\delta$ \ifarxiv . \else (proof in the full version~\citep{RiondatoV13}). \fi
+Let